-- Quickstarts: The easiest way to implement authentication, which can show you how to use Universal Login, the Lock widget, and Auth0's language and framework-specific SDKs.
-Our Lock documentation and Auth0.js documentation both provide specifics about retrieving an Access Token after authentication.
+Quickstarts: The easiest way to implement authentication, which can show you how to use Universal Login, the Lock widget, and Auth0's language and framework-specific SDKs.
+Our Lock documentation and Auth0.js documentation provide specifics about retrieving an ID token after authentication.

 You may configure your tenant to always include a default audience.

 |Your own custom API||JWT||The API Identifier for your custom API registered in the Auth0 Dashboard|